 What will happen to my data if I complete an expression of interest form?

-- Individuals who submit a form will have their information pseudonymized and thirty participants will be stratified and randomly selected to include a broadly representative mix of residents in terms of age cohort, educational attainment, employment status, homeowner / renter status, gender, party affiliation, and race.
+- Individuals who submitted a form will have their information pseudonymized and thirty participants will be stratified and randomly selected to include a broadly representative mix of residents in terms of age cohort, educational attainment, employment status, homeowner / renter status, gender, party affiliation, and race.

 - Information submitted by respondents through this form will be collected, managed, and stored by CNDP and will not be shared with any third party.